AgiliXRU/erservice-python/Tasks.md

 1. move extracted method to a new class
 1. use test double for a new class in tests

-## Task #5: Do not count inbound if condition contains "ambulatory" or "non-emergency"
+## Task #5: Do not count inbound if non-critical condition

+Non-critical mean contains "ambulatory" or "non-emergency"

 ## Technique
 ## § Sprout method